-On May 3, 2024, we entered into an amendment to the Purchase Agreement with Knopp (the "Amendment").
-Under the Amendment, the parties thereto agreed to replace the scaled high single digit to low teens royalty payment obligations with a flat royalty payment in the mid-single digits for BHV-7000 and the pipeline programs.
+In May 2024, we entered into an amendment to the Purchase Agreement with Knopp (the "Knopp Amendment").
+Under the Knopp Amendment, the parties thereto agreed to replace the scaled high single digit to low teens royalty payment obligations with a flat royalty payment in the mid-single digits for BHV-7000 and the pipeline programs.
 The parties also agreed to reduce the success-based payments payable under the Purchase Agreement by removing all commercial sales-based milestones, which were up to \$562.5 million, and reducing the developmental and regulatory milestones, which were up to \$575 million, to up to \$210 million based on regulatory approvals in the United States and EMEA for BHV-7000 (\$25 million of which has already been paid) and up to an additional \$60 million based on regulatory approval in the United States for the other Kv7 pipeline programs.
-We retain the ability to pay these contingent milestone payments in cash or in Biohaven Shares at our election, subject to the same increases if we elect to pay in Biohaven Shares.

-In consideration of the revisions to the success-based payment and royalty payment obligations, we agreed to issue to Knopp 1,872,874 Biohaven Shares, valued at approximately \$75 million, through a private placement within 60 days of the date of execution of the Amendment (the "2024 Additional Consideration") and additional Biohaven Shares with an approximate value of \$75 million within 60 days of the first anniversary of execution of the Amendment (the "2025 Additional Consideration").
-We have also given Knopp the option to request a one-time cash true-up payment from us in December 2024 in the event that Knopp continues to hold the Biohaven Shares representing the 2024 Additional Consideration and the value of such shares has declined, and a one-time cash true-up payment from us in December 2025 in the event that Knopp continues to hold the Biohaven Shares representing the 2025 Additional Consideration and the value of such shares has declined, in each case, subject to certain conditions.
+We retain the ability to pay these contingent milestone payments in cash or in Biohaven Shares at our election, subject to the same increases if we elect to pay in Biohaven valued at approximately \$75 million, through a private placement within 60 days of the date of execution of the Knopp Amendment (the "2024 Additional Consideration") and additional Biohaven Shares with an approximate value of \$75 million within 60 days of the first anniversary of execution of the Knopp Amendment (the "2025 Additional Consideration").
+We also gave Knopp the option to request a one-time cash true-up payment from us in December 2024 in the event that Knopp continues to hold the Biohaven Shares representing the 2024 Additional Consideration and the value of such shares has declined, and a one-time cash true-up payment from us in December 2025 in the event that Knopp continues to hold the Biohaven Shares representing the 2025 Additional Consideration and the value of such shares has declined, in each case, subject to certain conditions.
+In May 2024, we issued the 2024 Additional Consideration at an approximate value of \$66.0 million.